nelsons-mph/pr-best-practices/README.md

  - Why to use? - Labels are cool, colorful but most importantly they act like indexes to filter our PRs easily.
  - How to use? - Create a new label from the `Labels` section when you raise a PR.
 Once created, this label will be available for the subsequent PRs.
    By default, GitHub will suggest labels but creating custom labels helps us much more.
 To create a label:
-     <br> - Type the label name and wait for GitHub to show the `Create new label "<label_name">
+     <br> - Type the label name and wait for GitHub to show the `Create new label <label_name>`
      <br> ![image](https://user-images.githubusercontent.com/62734192/201746627-884d097b-0802-43e6-8625-3408999a24cc.png)
      <br> - Add a decription to the label and use common color codes for label.
-Use the Hex code option and do not use random colors.
+Use the Hex code option to use a single color code and do not use random colors.
 For example : dev (red) -> qa (yellow) -> prod (green)
      ![image](https://user-images.githubusercontent.com/62734192/201746857-2e0ed8a3-73f8-4f8d-8654-6da3c271261f.png)

  - Best practices:
    - Add User Story as labels
-   - Add common labels across repos like : `dev` , `qa`, `prod`, `reverse-merge` & follow same color code
+   - Add common labels across repos like : `dev` , `qa`, `prod`, `reverse-merge`
+   - Follow single color code for common projects, user stories
 <br>[Back Top &uarr;](#index)

 # Java Spring Boot API Code Review Checklist

 Review Cateogry             |           Review Item
 ----------------------------|--------------------------
-Clean Code                  | :heavy_check_mark: Leave a TODO whereever code needs to be added/modified & removed any other unwanted TODOs <br>:heavy_check_mark: Remove all TODOs while moving code from Dev to higher environments <br>:heavy_check_mark: Remove unorganized imports, unwanted comments
+Clean Code                  | :heavy_check_mark: Leave a TODO where ever code needs to be added/modified in future & remove any other unwanted TODOs <br>:heavy_check_mark: Remove all TODOs while moving code from Dev to higher environments <br>:heavy_check_mark: Remove unorganized imports, unwanted comments
 Coding                      | :heavy_check_mark: Make the controller thinner - make it thin so that each method only handles the request and returns the response.
 All other code logic should be moved to appropriate classes. <br>:heavy_check_mark: Reduce boilerplate code by making using of frameworks like [Lombok](https://projectlombok.org/features/GetterSetter)  <br>:heavy_check_mark: <b>DRY: Don’t Repeat Yourself</b> (Avoid Duplication) <i> Identify commonly used logic and extract them into re-usable functions</i> <br>:heavy_check_mark: <b>SRP : Single Responsibility Principle</b> (Do one Thing) <i>Make sure a function/method perform only one action - Limit the LOC for a function within 60</i> <br>:heavy_check_mark: Use Java Stream APIs and Lambda expressions to process collections of objects <br>:heavy_check_mark: Use Annotation based validation for bean/request validation <br>:heavy_check_mark: Use <b>'var'</b> keyword to declare new variables which improves readability
 Coding Standards/Formatting | :heavy_check_mark: Make sure source code follows the same code format <i>(This makes source code indented and formatted uniformly in all classes and <b>enhances readability</b> for the all developers & reviewers)</i> <br>:heavy_check_mark: Make sure all class members & variables are named as per the standard naming convention (camelCase).
 Use Solution/Problem Domain Names <br>:heavy_check_mark: Make class member & variable names descriptive.
 Try to avoid abbreviations in class/method/variable names <br>:heavy_check_mark: Use Intention-Revealing Names for functions <i>(names should begin with a verb)</i> <br>:heavy_check_mark: Agree upon the standard package naming and grouping scheme i.e. <i>reversed domain application name ex. com.pc.motherboard.gpu & package groups like model for bean files and so on.</i>
 Coding Standards/Formatting | :heavy_check_mark: Avoid magic literals; use named constants (make sure constants follow the standard naming convention ie. <b>THIS_IS_A_CONSTANT</b> <br>:heavy_check_mark: Consider an enum or a class with static strings to define related constants/group of constants